nakanotokyo/donors_survival_prediction/README.md

 - Code to preprocess text to normalize "occupation" feature that is a blank field in the donation form

 *model:*
-- R markdown notebook used to train and test the model
+- R markdown notebook used to train a Random Survival Forest algorithm

 *result*:
 - csv files with test dataset output